Fleetwood: History

-There is evidence that the eastern side of the River Wyre was occupied during the Danish invasions of the 9th and 10th centuries.
+There is evidence that both banks of the River Wyre were occupied during the Danish invasions of the 9th and 10th centuries.
+Place names such as Skippool and Rossall to the west, where present-day Fleetwood stands, and Hackinsall on the east, can be traced to Viking settlers there.
 By the time of the Domesday Book in 1086, the land on which Fleetwood now stands was part of the Hundred of Amounderness.

 A manor house at present-day Rossall, in the southwest of the town, was in the possession of the Allen family by the time of Henry VIII.
 The Allens were prominent Roman Catholics, and Henry VIII repossessed the land.
 Cardinal William Allen was born at the manor house in 1532.
 It was ultimately sold to Thomas Fleetwood, comptroller of the Royal Mint, whose son Edmund, expanded the house into Rossall Hall.
 The land remained in the Fleetwood family for 300 years.